Non Toxic Laundry Detergent

 • Dyes,

-• Formaldehyde to name a just few.
+• Formaldehyde, to name just a few.

-If you are looking to dig deeper and explore even more you’ll find the many linked references and resources I’ve provided you below a good starting point.
+If you are looking to dig deeper and explore even more, youโ€™ll find the many linked references and resources Iโ€™ve provided you below, a good starting point.

 My 2 non-toxic laundry detergent options that are Simpler than DYI